TcPirate1/Programming_Learning/Ticket system/README.md

 # Ticketing System
 Non-GUI Mock Ticketing system program made in C# for the end of year assignment of a Programming Class.

+Can accept user input and handle some empty fields if the user does not know the answer to them.

+Can 'change' a staff's password if the issue is given in the issue input.

+The 'IT Support' user can change aspects of the ticket.

+Can summarize the amount of tickets in the system.

 ## Scenario
 The program took in User Input from 'staff' and sending that input to the 'IT Support', who can then reply to the ticket when the job is done.